pattullo/IPIF/README.md

-# SkillFlow
+# IPIF

-SkillFlow is an interactive visualization tool for mapping personal and professional development paths.
-It helps users track and visually present their learning journey.
+IPIF stands for "Iter praeteritum, iter futurum" and refers to the path behind us and the path aheaad.
+This app is an interactive visualization tool for mapping personal and professional development paths.
+It helps users track and visually present their learning journey both in terms of all they've accomplished, and what they are working on next.

 ## Overview

-SkillFlow provides a dynamic, web-based visualization of educational and professional achievements, planned learning paths, and certification requirements.
-Think of it as a "skill tree" for real-world learning and development.
+The app provides a dynamic, web-based visualization of educational and professional achievements, planned learning paths, and certification requirements.
+Think of it as a "video game skill tree" for real-world learning and development.

 ### Key Features